incompl/ios-reorient/README.md

 # ios-reorient

-## A fix for the iOS orientation change bug, specifically for _unzoomable_ webapps.
+## A fix for orientation change of unzoomable webapps on iOS.

 There are plenty of workarounds for iOS reorientation quirks, but none of them worked for my case: a game with an unzoomable fixed layout that was subject to bizarre buggy behavior on orientation change.
 This code is my solution to that problem.